OpenNebula/docs/source/management_and_operations/multivm_service_management/onegate_usage.rst

           }
       }

-* ``PUT ${ONEGATE_ENDPOINT}/vm``: To add information to the template of the current VM.
+* ``PUT ${ONEGATE_ENDPOINT}/vm``: to add information to the template of the current VM.
 The new information is placed inside the VM's user template section.
 This means that the application metrics are visible from the command line, Sunstone, or the APIs, and can be used to trigger OneFlow elasticity rules.
-* ``PUT ${ONEGATE_ENDPOINT}/vms/${VM_ID}``: To add information to the template of a specific VM of the Service.
+* ``PUT ${ONEGATE_ENDPOINT}/vms/${VM_ID}``: to add information to the template of a specific VM of the Service.

-  .. prompt:: text $ auto
+.. prompt:: bash $ auto

       $ curl -X "PUT" "${ONEGATE_ENDPOINT}/vm" \
           --header "X-ONEGATE-TOKEN: `cat token.txt`" \
           --header "X-ONEGATE-VMID: $VMID" \
           -d "APP_LOAD = 9.7"

 The new metric is stored in the user template section of the VM:

-  .. prompt:: text $ auto
+.. prompt:: bash $ auto

       $ onevm show 0
       ...
       USER TEMPLATE
       APP_LOAD="9.7"

-* ``PUT ${ONEGATE_ENDPOINT}/vm?type=2``: To delete information from the template of the current VM.
+* ``PUT ${ONEGATE_ENDPOINT}/vm?type=2``: to delete information from the template of the current VM.
-* ``PUT ${ONEGATE_ENDPOINT}/vms/${VM_ID}?type=2``: To delete information from the template of a specific VM of the Service.
+* ``PUT ${ONEGATE_ENDPOINT}/vms/${VM_ID}?type=2``: to delete information from the template of a specific VM of the Service.

-  .. prompt:: text $ auto
+.. prompt:: bash $ auto

       $ curl -X "PUT" "${ONEGATE_ENDPOINT}/vm?type=2" \
           --header "X-ONEGATE-TOKEN: `cat token.txt`" \
           --header "X-ONEGATE-VMID: $VMID" \
           -d "APP_LOAD"

 The new metric is stored in the user template section of the VM:

-  .. prompt:: text $ auto
+.. prompt:: bash $ auto

       $ onevm show 0
       ...
       USER TEMPLATE

-* ``GET ${ONEGATE_ENDPOINT}/service``: To request information about the Service.
+* ``GET ${ONEGATE_ENDPOINT}/service``: to request information about the Service.
 The information is returned in JSON format and is ready for public cloud usage.
 By pushing data ``PUT /vm`` from one VM and pulling the Service data from another VM ``GET /service``, nodes that are part of a OneFlow Service can pass values from one to another.

-  .. prompt:: text $ auto
+.. prompt:: bash $ auto

       $ curl -X "GET" "${ONEGATE_ENDPOINT}/service" \
           --header "X-ONEGATE-TOKEN: `cat token.txt`" \